-The first thing we will do is ask you about your chief health complaints, how and when they started, etc. You will also be asked about your personal and family history, dietary habits, other care you may have had (chiropractic, osteopathic, medical, naturopathic, acupuncture, physical therapy, self-care, etc.), your past and current occupation(s) and activities, past injuries and surgeries, past and current involvement in sports, and other questions designed to help determine the nature and extent of your condition and the best way to go about treating the problem(s).
+The first thing we will do is ask you about your chief health complaints, how and when they started, etc. You will also be asked about your personal and family history, dietary habits, other care you may have had (chiropractic, osteopathic, medical, naturopathic, acupuncture, physical therapy, massage, self-care, etc.), your past and current occupation(s) and activities, past injuries and surgeries, past and current involvement in sports, and other questions designed to help determine the nature and extent of your condition and the best way to go about treating the problem(s).

 An examination will be performed which will include an evaluation and analysis of your general physical, nerve and muscle function to detect any structural dysfunctions or abnormalities which may be affecting or causing your condition.
 Recommendations for x-rays, laboratory analysis, other diagnostic procedures or referral to another specialist may be made.